Written by: Natalia Brown

 “There are laws in place that [explicitly] protect coral species, so an everyday individual is not allowed to nor should they touch a coral.” —Dalton

-Exclusively under the supervision of trained professionals, as are Rescue a Reef’s scientists, any citizen scientist can receive the necessary guidance to contribute to coral restoration and reef re-building hands-on!
+Exclusively under the supervision of trained professionals, such as Rescue a Reef’s team of marine scientists, any citizen scientist can receive the necessary guidance to contribute to coral restoration and reef re-building during their hands-on programs.

 Q: One big focus at DFO is education, and I know that Rescue a Reef also organizes a number of different events and offers services to increase scientific literacy and encourage individual responsibility.
 Tell me a bit about your approach to citizen science.

-Rescue a Reef (RAR) is an extension of the Benthic Ecology and Coral Reef Restoration Lab at the University of Miami Rosenstiel School.
-In short, it’s a public program for individuals to learn about coral reefs and the issues they’re facing and contribute to coral restoration firsthand through citizen science.
+Rescue a Reef is an extension of the Benthic Ecology and Coral Reef Restoration Lab at the University of Miami Rosenstiel School.
+This program strives to (1) increase public understanding of coral reefs, (2) promote an understanding of the issues they’re facing, and (3) contribute to coral restoration through citizen science.

-Beyond raising awareness, RAR runs citizen science expeditions and creates an avenue for individuals to donate and directly support coral restoration research.
+Beyond raising awareness, the team leads citizen science expeditions and creates an avenue for individuals to donate and directly support coral restoration research.